-The KOYOT 4 P is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:
+The HOOK 5 P is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:

 - A Kargo bag.
-This bag is large enough to hold all equipment comfortably and with plenty of space. - An inner bag to protect the wing during storage and transport. - An adjustable compression strap to compress the inner bag and reduce its volume. - A riser protector, which will prevent metal parts from coming into contact with the cloth during storage. - A repair kit with self-adhesive Ripstop tape and spare O-rings to protect the maillons.
+This bag is large enough to hold all equipment comfortably and with plenty of space. - An inner bag to protect the wing during storage and transport. - An adjustable compression strap to compress the inner bag and reduce its volume. - A protective riser bag to avoiding damage. - A repair kit with self-adhesive Ripstop tape in the same colour as the wing and spare O-rings to protect the maillons.